-One of the great dancers of Whitey’s Lindy Hoppers, Al Minns was an energetic dancer with a wild, crazy-leg style reminiscent of “Long-Legged George” Grenidge.
+One of the great dancers of Whitey’s Lindy Hoppers, Al Minns was an energetic dancer with a wild, crazy-leg style reminiscentof “Long-Legged George” Grenidge.
 Minns was in Whitey’s top group, known as The Harlem Congaroos and appeared in the feature film Hellzapoppin’ and in the popular soundie Hot Chocolates.
 As the youngest dancer in this group, he was particularly fit and flexible.
 On the initial backstep of his swingout, he formed a striking horizontal plane.

-This content was originally written by Judy Pritchett with Frank Manning.
-Copyright, 1995, 1996, 1997 for the savoystyle.com.
+This content was originally written by Judy Pritchett with Frankie Manning.
+Copyright, 1995, 1996, 1997 for savoystyle.com.
 It may not be reproduced without written permission.
 Please use the contact form on this website to get in touch.
-This Biography is also part of the World Lindy Hop Federation Archives maintained by Keith Hughes.
+This was originally part of the World Lindy Hop Federation Archives of biographies and films created by Keith Hughes.